Op-Amp Gain Calculator

 Practical Considerations

 Resistor Selection: Choose resistor values in the range of 1kΩ to 100kΩ for best results.
-Very low values may overload the op-amp, while very high values may increase noise.
+Very low values may overload the op-amp output stage, while very high values increase Johnson noise and sensitivity to parasitic capacitance.

 Power Supply: Ensure your power supply voltages are sufficient for the desired output swing.
-Most op-amps can't output voltages equal to their supply rails.
+Most op-amps can't output voltages equal to their supply rails (typical output swing is within 1-2V of rails).

 Example Calculations